sonic-net/SONiC/doc/kubernetes/container-image-management.md

         This case is most ofen happened

 - one note is that kube v1 image and local v1 image's image id maybe not same.
+- Why don't we leverage k8s image clean up function for worker.
+Kubelet will try to remove all docker images which is not used, our upgrade only support telemetry now, we don't want k8s touch other container's image.